 Leadership and Service Advising

 Want to hone your leadership skills?
 Are you having a hard time getting students engaged in your organization?
 Want to get involved in our community and don’t know where to start?
 We are here to help!
-Bring any leadership or service questions you have to our weekly advising hours.
-Meet 1:1 with a professional staff member to ask questions, get resources, and learn about opportunities.
+Bring any leadership or service questions you have, and meet 1:1 with a professional staff member to ask questions, get resources, and learn about opportunities.

 Schedule a time to meet virtually or in person by emailing firstname.lastname@example.org.